PhrontHQ/mod/teach/concepts/data-validation/strategy.md

     1. The relevant **Property Fields** are notified of the change.
     2. Each Property Field checks the `invalidityState` to see if there are any errors associated with the property it manages.
     3. If an error exists, the Property Field updates its appearance to reflect the error (e.g., showing a red border, displaying a help-text error message, etc.), providing immediate feedback to the user.

-**Questions:**

-1. Multiple Errors Per Property:
-    What happens if a property fails multiple rules?
-For example, if firstName is both empty (fails isMandatory) and too long when present (fails max):

-    ```json
-    "invalidityState": {
-        "firstName": [
-            {
-                "message": "First Name is required...",
-                "rule": {"name": "isMandatory", /*...*/}
-            },
-            {
-                "message": "First Name cannot be more than 128 characters...",
-                "rule": {"name": "maxLength", /*...*/}
-            }
-        ]
-    }
-    ```

-    Should PropertyField display both messages, or only the first one?